-- Local Development District administrators

 - County and Local Governments

 - Association partners

 - Service Providers

 - Economic and Community Development organizations

 - Consulting groups

 - State and Federal Legislators

 - Digital Equity advocates

 - Commonwealth of Pennsylvania employees

 - Other Non-Profit and Non-Governmental Institution representatives

-In conjunction with the announcement of the public comment period for Volume II, PBDA will conduct a webinar to explain the NTIA and Commonwealth requirements that informed how the document was drafted, to provide an outline of the document, and to offer justification for how procedures were determined.
-During the public comment period, PBDA will hold a virtual "open office hours" session to give stakeholders the opportunity to ask questions and engage directly with PBDA staff.
+In conjunction with the announcement of the public comment period for Volume II, PBDA conducted a webinar on October 17, 2023, to explain the NTIA and Commonwealth requirements that informed how the document was drafted, to provide an outline of the document, and to offer justification for how procedures were determined.
+Additionally, during the public comment period, on November 8, 2023, PBDA held two listening sessions to give an opportunity to various stakeholder associations representing digital equity, local government, industry, and workforce development to raise questions about the document and engage directly with PBDA staff.
+The sessions were held in person with a virtual option.

-The comment period will be advertised through PBDA's four sub-committees and the various digital equity coalitions that PBDA interacts with regularly, such as the Pennsylvania Statewide Digital Equity Coalition, the National Digital Inclusion Alliance, and the PA Workforce Development Board Interagency Workgroup.
+The comment period was advertised through PBDA's four sub-committees and the various digital equity coalitions that PBDA interacts with regularly, such as the Pennsylvania Statewide Digital Equity Coalition, the National Digital Inclusion Alliance, and the PA Workforce Development Board Interagency Workgroup.